yassminezariat/NLP_Project/README.md

 > WHAT IS DYSLEXIA ?  <br/>
 Dyslexia is a learning disorder that affects a person's ability to read, write, and spell.
 It is a neurological condition that can make it difficult for individuals to process language, which can result in problems with reading fluency, accuracy, and comprehension.

+> [!TIP]
-Generating Guiding Questions
+>Generating Guiding Questions

-what is the impact of this disability on the individual ?
+*what is the impact of this disability on the individual ?
 Experience difficulties with phonological processing, working memory and attention.

-What are current best practices for identifying dyslexia in children and adults ?
+*What are current best practices for identifying dyslexia in children and adults ?
 Comprehensive evaluation that includes assessment of reading and writing abilities, phonological processing, working memory and attention.

- How can technology be used to support individuals with dyslexia ?
+*How can technology be used to support individuals with dyslexia ?

 The use of : Text-to-speech , Speech-to-text (AudioBooks), Text Summarization